Shivaji's campaign of Javali: Legacy

-Modern historian Dipesh Chakrabarty writes about the controversial circumstances in which Javali was obtained by Shivaji, the founder of Maratha empire in 1656.
-Javli was very important to Shivaji Maharaj for the founding of his Kingdom.
+Modern historian Dipesh Chakrabarty writes about the controversial circumstances in which Javali was obtained by Shivaji in 1656.
+Javali was very important to Shivaji Maharaj for the founding of his Kingdom.
 Upon review of the documents, prominent historian Sarkar concluded that "the acquisition of Javli was the result of deliberate murder and organized treachery on part of Shivaji".
-However, Chakrabarty says that this conclusion did not sit well with the nationalist historians from Maharashtra of Sarkar's time.
+However, Chakrabarty says that this conclusion did not sit well with the Nationalist historians from Maharashtra of Sarkar's time.
 This was despite the fact that all the old Hindu biographers agreed that it was an act of premeditated murder.
-The remaining son of Chandra rao continued his fight against Shivaji by seeking refuge with the Adil shah.
+The remaining son of Chandra Rao continued his fight against Shivaji by seeking refuge with the Adil shah.
 Other members of the clan joined the Mughals and helped the Mughal general, Jai Singh in his campaign against Shivaji.
 Historian Gordon agrees with Sarkar and concludes based on historical documents that Shivaji had no legal rights to Javali hence this was an act of "conscious treachery" on his part. and Indian historian Satish Chandra also comes to the same conclusion.